ItoMasaki/turtlebot_bringup/README.md

 # ros2 for TurtleBot2_bringup
-This is the turtlebot2 bring up on Crystal(ROS2)
+This is the turtlebot2 bring up on Dashing(ROS2)

 ## implimentation
- /cmd_vel - you can control by velocity which is based on Twist type.
+ turtlebot2/commands/velocity - you can control by velocity which is based on Twist type.
- /odom    - you can get some data about odometry.
+ turtlebot2/odometry    - you can subscribe odometry.
- /imu     -
+ turtlebot2/imu     - you can subscribe inertial sensor data.

 ## crytical stop
  If you bring up the turtlebot2, turtlebot execute the crytical stop function.